Baby Pasta

 Yes, babies can have pasta, most pasta is wheat-based so should not be given if they have a wheat allergy.
 If you are following baby-led weaning your baby will be able to have soft-cooked pasta as finger food.
 If you are following traditional weaning, your baby should be able to manage soft pasta when they are able to manage a mashed texture.

-Yes, this pasta freezes and reheats well, freeze in an airtight container, I like to divide it into meal-sized portions.
+Yes, baby pasta stores in the freezer and reheats well, freeze in an airtight container, I like to divide it into meal-sized portions.
 Reheat to piping hot in the microwave.

 Baby Pasta